MicrosoftDocs/well-architected/well-architected/saas-isv/data.md

 ### Design considerations

-- **Understand your team's capabilities.** If you don't have large teams of database administrators who can perform detailed analyses on individual customers' databases, have a plan to perform operations at scale by using platform tooling whenever possible.
+- **Understand your team's capabilities.** If you don't have large teams of database administrators who can perform detailed analyses on individual customers' databases, have a plan to perform operations at scale, and use platform tooling whenever possible.

 - **Plan your regular maintenance procedures.** List the regular maintenance operations needed and their frequency.
 The specific operations vary based on the type of data store that you use.
 For example:
   - Monitor the total amount of data and data that's located in specific entities, like important tables.